web3/web3.js/docs/docs/guides/getting_started/quickstart.md

 ## Installation

-If NPM is being used as package manager, use the following for installing the web3.js library.
+If NPM is being used as package manager, install Web3.js with the following command:

 ```
 npm i web3
 ```

-For installing using yarn package manager:
+For projects using Yarn as a package manager, use:

 ```
 yarn add web3
 ```

-Note: Installing web3.js in this way will bring in all web3.js sub-packages, if you only need specific packages, it is recommended to install the specific required packages (e.g, if you want the contract package `npm i web3-eth-contract` instead)
+Note: Installing Web3.js in this way will bring in all Web3.js sub-[packages](/#packages).
+If you only need specific packages, it is recommended to install them individually (e.g, if you want the [Contract](/libdocs/Contract) package, use `npm i web3-eth-contract` instead)

 ## Importing Web3.js

-Web3.js v4 supports both CJS ( CommonJS ) and native ESM module imports.
-For importing the main Web3 class in CJS you can use:
+Web3.js v4 supports both CommonJS (CJS) and native ECMAScript module (ESM) imports.
+For importing the main Web3 class in CJS, use:

 ``` js
 const { Web3 } = require('web3');
 ```

-and for ESM style imports, you can use:
+For ESM-style imports, use:

 ``` ts
 import { Web3 } from 'web3';